-Paris has around ten streets where the price per square meter regularly exceeds 20,000 euros.
-These addresses, concentrated in the 6th, 7th, and 8th arrondissements, combine exceptional architectural heritage, proximity to monuments, and scarcity of available properties.
-Here is the updated 2026 ranking, based on notarial transactions and our field experience.
+Paris has around ten streets where the price per square metre regularly tops 20,000 euros.
+These addresses, concentrated in the 6th, 7th and 8th arrondissements, combine exceptional architectural heritage, proximity to monuments and a scarcity of available properties.
+Here is the updated 2026 ranking, drawn from notarial transactions and our experience on the ground.

 Rue Guynemer: Luxembourg views at a premium

-Rue Guynemer runs alongside the western edge of the Jardin du Luxembourg, in the 6th arrondissement.
-Apartments there offer unobstructed views over 25 hectares of greenery in the heart of Paris.
+Rue Guynemer runs along the western edge of the Jardin du Luxembourg, in the 6th arrondissement.
+Apartments here look out over 25 hectares of greenery in the heart of Paris.
 Recorded prices range from 22,000 to 28,000 euros/sqm depending on the floor.
-The buildings, predominantly 19th-century, offer generous volumes with ceiling heights exceeding 3 meters.
+The buildings, mostly 19th-century, offer generous volumes with ceiling heights over 3 metres.

-The rarity of transactions (fewer than five sales per year) sustains high prices.
+The rarity of sales (fewer than five a year) keeps prices high.
 Buyers are often French families or long-term wealth investors.

 Place Saint-Sulpice: the understated charm of the 6th

-A few steps from the Saint-Sulpice church and its Delacroix frescoes, the square offers a setting that is both residential and lively.
+A few steps from the church of Saint-Sulpice and its Delacroix frescoes, the square offers a setting that is at once residential and lively.
 The 17th and 18th-century buildings frame a tree-lined square with a monumental fountain.
 Prices range from 18,000 to 24,000 euros/sqm.

-The appeal of this address lies in its centrality without the noise of major thoroughfares.
-Food shops, galleries, and bookshops make it one of the most sought-after micro-neighborhoods in Paris.
-Our team of property hunters regularly assists buyers seeking this type of address.
+The appeal of this address lies in its centrality without the noise of the major thoroughfares.
+Food shops, galleries and bookshops make it one of the most sought-after micro-neighbourhoods in Paris.
+Our team of property hunters regularly helps buyers looking for this kind of address.

 Avenue Montaigne: the Triangle d’Or

-Avenue Montaigne, in the 8th arrondissement, embodies Parisian luxury on an international scale.
-Between haute couture houses, palace hotels (Plaza Athenee, Hotel de la Tremoille), and art galleries, the average price exceeds 20,000 euros/sqm.
-Reception apartments with views of the Champs-Elysees reach 30,000 euros/sqm.
+Avenue Montaigne, in the 8th arrondissement, embodies Paris luxury on an international scale.
+Between haute couture houses, palace hotels (Plaza Athénée, Hôtel de la Trémoille) and art galleries, the average price exceeds 20,000 euros/sqm.
+Reception apartments with views over the Champs-Élysées reach 30,000 euros/sqm.

-The buyer profile here is more international: Middle Eastern families, American investors, European fortunes.
+The buyers here are more international: Middle Eastern families, American investors, European fortunes.
 Transactions frequently take place off-market.
-Our off-market search service provides access to these properties before they come to market.
+Our off-market search service gives access to these properties before they reach the market.

 Rue de Furstemberg: Saint-Germain’s secret

-Often cited as the most beautiful square in Paris, Place de Furstemberg and its adjacent street in the 6th arrondissement attract lovers of old Paris.
-The Delacroix Museum is located here, in the painter’s former studio.
+Often called the most beautiful square in Paris, the Place de Furstemberg and its adjoining street in the 6th arrondissement draw lovers of old Paris.
+The Delacroix Museum is here, in the painter’s former studio.
 Prices range from 18,000 to 22,000 euros/sqm.

-Properties here are rare and often small (studios and one-bedrooms), which makes the price per square meter all the higher.
-It is a prized address for high-end pied-a-terre.
+Properties here are rare and often small (studios and one-bedrooms), which pushes the price per square metre higher still.
+It is a prized address for a high-end pied-à-terre.

-The 7th arrondissement also hosts several ministries and embassies, ensuring impeccable public space maintenance and enhanced security.
+The 7th also hosts several ministries and embassies, which keeps the public spaces impeccably maintained and security tight.

 Quai Anatole-France: front-row seats on the Seine

-The Left Bank quays offer panoramic views of the Louvre and the Tuileries.
-Quai Anatole-France, between the Musee d’Orsay and the Assemblee Nationale, shows prices between 17,000 and 23,000 euros/sqm.
-Upper floors with unobstructed Seine views trade above 25,000 euros/sqm.
+The Left Bank quays offer sweeping views of the Louvre and the Tuileries.
+Quai Anatole-France, between the Musée d’Orsay and the Assemblée Nationale, shows prices between 17,000 and 23,000 euros/sqm.
+Upper floors with open Seine views trade above 25,000 euros/sqm.

 Rue de Varenne: the institutional heart of the 7th

-Rue de Varenne houses Hotel Matignon (the Prime Minister’s residence), the Musee Rodin, and several embassies.
+Rue de Varenne is home to the Hôtel Matignon (the Prime Minister’s residence), the Musée Rodin and several embassies.
 The rare apartments for sale reach 18,000 to 22,000 euros/sqm.
-The clientele is exclusively wealth-preserving, with holding periods often exceeding 20 years.
+The clientele is exclusively wealth-preserving, with holding periods often beyond 20 years.

-Place Vendome, with its jewelers and the Ritz, represents the most prestigious address on the Right Bank.
+Place Vendôme, with its jewellers and the Ritz, is the most prestigious address on the Right Bank.
 The few residential apartments that exist there trade between 20,000 and 30,000 euros/sqm.
-Rue de la Paix, connecting the square to the Opera, shows comparable prices for the rare residential units.
+Rue de la Paix, linking the square to the Opéra, shows comparable prices for its rare residential units.

-What these addresses reveal about the Parisian market
+What these addresses reveal about the Paris market

-The common thread of these streets is not just price.
+The common thread running through these streets is not just price.
 It is scarcity.
-In these micro-markets, sometimes fewer than three properties sell per year.
-It is this imbalance between strong demand and virtually non-existent supply that maintains prices at these levels.
+In these micro-markets, sometimes fewer than three properties sell a year.
+It is this imbalance between strong demand and all-but-non-existent supply that holds prices at these levels.

-For a buyer, accessing these addresses requires a network, responsiveness, and deep market knowledge.
-This is precisely the role of a property hunter in Paris: identifying opportunities before they become public and supporting the negotiation in a context where every property is unique.
+For a buyer, reaching these addresses takes a network, quick reactions and deep market knowledge.
+This is exactly the role of a property hunter in Paris: spotting opportunities before they become public and steering the negotiation where every property is one of a kind.

 Methodology

-This ranking is based on DVF data (Real Estate Value Requests) from 2024-2025, the Ile-de-France notarial databases, and transactions handled by Home Select since 2011.
+This ranking draws on DVF data (Demandes de Valeurs Foncières) from 2024-2025, the Île-de-France notarial databases, and transactions handled by Home Select since 2011.
 The prices shown are observed ranges, excluding atypical properties (terraces, duplexes with private gardens).

 Are you considering a purchase at one of these addresses?
-Contact our team for a bespoke search in the most sought-after neighborhoods of Paris.
+Contact our team for a bespoke search in the most sought-after neighbourhoods of Paris.

 Frequently asked questions